José Holebas: 2011–12 season

 On 19 October 2011, Holebas opened the score with a header against Borussia Dortmund in a 3–1 home victory on matchday 3 of the Champions League group stage.
-On 3 March 2012, Holebas scored his second goal of the season in a 2–0 away league victory over OFI Crete, a goal that won the Superleague goal of the week award.
+On 3 March 2012, Holebas scored his second goal of the season in a 2–0 away league victory over OFI, a goal that won the Super League goal of the week award.

 On 11 March, the next week, Holebas scored Olympiacos' second goal from the penalty spot in a 3–0 league away win over Aris.
 Olympiacos went on to retain their league title for their second season in a row, winning their 39th Greek Championship title.
 On 28 April, Holebas started the Greek Cup Final against Atromitos, where he missed a penalty kick in the first-half.
-Nonetheless, Olympiacos went on to win the Cup 2–1 after extra time, at the Athens Olympic Stadium.
+Despite this, Olympiacos went on to win the Cup 2–1 after extra time, at the Athens Olympic Stadium.
 Holebas in the 2011–12 season scored 3 goals in 35 games in all competitions.

 2012–13 season

-On 23 September 2012, Holebas netted his first goal of the season by scoring Olympiacos' second goal in a 4–1 home league win over Panthrakikos.
-On 7 October, Holebas scored his second goal of the season by netting Olympiacos' first and only goal of the game in a 1–0 league home win over Asteras Tripoli.
+On 23 September 2012, Holebas executed his first goal of the season by scoring Olympiacos' second goal in a 4–1 home league win over Panthrakikos.
+On 7 October, Holebas scored his second goal of the season by netting Olympiacos' first and only goal of the game in a 1–0 league home win over Asteras Tripolis.
 The next week, Holebas scored his third goal of the season by scoring the second goal in a 4–0 home league win over Skoda Xanthi.
 On 29 October, Holebas scored his fourth goal of the season by scoring Olympiacos' second goal and second equalizer in a 2–2 away league draw against Aris.
 Olympiacos went on to retain their league title for a third season in a row, their 40th Greek Championship title.

 On 11 May 2013, Holebas started and played in the Greek Cup final, where Olympiacos went on to retain the cup for a second season in a row with a 3–1 victory after extra time over Asteras Tripoli with goals from David Fuster, Rafik Djebbour and Djamel Abdoun at the Athens Olympic Stadium.
 Holebas the 2012–13 season scoring four goals in 40 games in all competitions, winning another league and cup double.